 The Qualifying Review

-The Qualifying Review (QR), which consists of written examinations, must occur within one year of a student entering the PhD program.
-It is normally held in August.
-The main purpose of the QR is to ensure that the candidate has a reasonably broad general knowledge of the discipline at the honours undergraduate level before beginning work on a thesis.
+The qualifying review, which consists of three written exams, should occur within one year of a student entering the Ph.D. programme.
+It is normally held in the last week of August, for students who enrolled in the programme in the Fall term, and the first week of December for students who enrolled in the programme in either the Winter or Spring terms.
+The main purpose of the qualifying review is to ensure that the candidate has a reasonably broad general knowledge of the discipline at the honours undergraduate level before beginning work on a thesis.

 - Algebra: syllabus, sample exam 1, sample exam 2.

 - Analysis: syllabus, sample exam 1, sample exam 2.